CERT-Polska/karton-pcap-miner/README.md

 * `network-sni`
 * `network-dns`

-In order to properly report the results to MWDB you need to manually add the attributes and make sure that the user used has write permissions.
+In order to properly report the results to MWDB you need to [manually declare the attributes](https://mwdb.readthedocs.io/en/latest/user-guide/6-Object-attributes.html#declaring-new-attribute) and make sure that the user used by the karton-mwdb-reporter has write permissions.

 ## Built-in analyzers